 Meltdown Tricks and Tips

-Try the following tips and tricks to help kids when they are having a meltdown:
+Try the following sensory strategies are tips and tricks to help kids when they are having a meltdown:

 Proprioceptive Input to help with meltdowns